 The once-inevitable Romney nomination now comes down to Florida.
 If Romney wins Florida, he probably goes on to win the nomination.
 If Romney loses Florida, though, watch for the establishment to panic and begin looking for a new contestant.
 Just keep in mind that 13 states have filing deadlines that come after the Florida primary.
 Those states include California, Indiana, New Jersey, New York, and Pennsylvania.
 If I were a betting person, I’d still put my money on Romney winning, but with a lot more hesitation than 10 days ago.
 A loss in Florida, and all bets are off.
 Needless to say, a lot of Republican elected officials and operatives are apoplectic these days.
 A presidential election that not long ago looked like theirs to lose is suddenly looking very iffy.

-This article appears in the Jan.
-24, 2012, edition of National Journal Daily.
+This article appears in the January 24, 2012, edition of NJ Daily.